Zetosoft/dynacam/README.md

 - Multiple cameras will share the global FPS, so 2 cameras will both work at 30 FPS if Corona is set to 60 FPS, 3 cameras will work at 20 FPS each, and so on.
 - Nil can be used in functions that specify a *baseDir* parameter, *system.ResourceDirectory* will be used.
 - The *baseDir* parameter is not optional anymore! use *nil* for default value
+- Cameras created with *vertices* will still have their touch area and default view area as a square container, so in some cases these objects will bleed out of a camera edge.

 ### Functions
 ---